 Google Reader is dead, but people seem to be happy with Feedly as a free replacement.
 I’m also intrigued by what the revived Digg will build upon its free RSS reader, since its parent company, Betaworks, also owns Instapaper, Bit.ly, Chartbeat, and other puzzle pieces of the future of reading.

 But I don’t trust free RSS services to stick around yet, so I’m using Feedbin, one of the subscription-based upstarts that arrived to fill the Google Reader void.
 I chose Feedbin because it’s supported by Reeder for iOS, my mobile RSS app of choice.
-The Feedbin website is excellent, but at my desk I check RSS from the excellent all-in-one reading app, ReadKit.
-I presume that Reeder for Mac will someday be updated to support it as well.
+The Feedbin website is quite good (it even has keyboard shortcuts), but at my desk I check RSS from the excellent all-in-one reading app, ReadKit.
+Reeder for Mac supports Feedbin as well, but the all-in-one features of ReadKit have hooked me.
 I keep a Feedbin subscribe bookmarklet in my browser favorites bar for one-click subscription to sites I discover.

 RSS takes care of the consistent reading sources, and the next thing to plant in the info garden is people.
 It seems like there are umpty billion “social” places to hang out online, but I think there are really just three: your nerd community, your friend community, and your news community.
 Depending on your lifestyle, these might overlap in different ways, and that’s great.
 The more overlap you have, the fewer places you have to hang out.
 But I think these three categories are important to consider separately at first, before you collapse them as needed.

 Your nerd community is the place where people gather around the topics that interest you.
 Your friend community is where people gather around your relationships to each other.
 And your news community is where people gather around the events that matter to you, ideally on local, regional, and global scales.
 Once you’re reliably getting the good info-stuff from each of these places, you know what’s going on in your world.